I came upon a Python situation recently where I had to hash a dictionary of arbitary depth, where:

 Mutability

 In Python, dictionaries are unhashable because they are mutable, meaning they can be changed.
 So we need a way to get an immutable version of (or ‘immutify’) a dictionary subject to the constraints above.
-Everything inside the dictionary must also be immutable; for example, Python lists are not hashable because they are mutable.
+Everything inside the dictionary must also be immutable; for example, Python list

 If you are dealing with the most basic case, where the dictionary is flat: